Dry skin in the winter or the “winter itch” can affect all of us. It can range from the occasional itchiness in bed to outright cracks in the skin.

 Also, take a quick look at what your products are supposed to do.
 If you’re suffering from winter skin dryness, take it easy with the physical or chemical exfoliation but don’t stop completely.
-After all, a little exfoliation helps hydrating toners and oil-based serums do their job and can penetrate the skin easier.
+After all, clear skin means that hydrating toners and oil-based serums can do their job and penetrate the skin easier.

-For the record, stay away from coconut oil and things like castor oil as well.
-While these ingredients can be great for removing makeup or lengthening eyelashes and brows, coconut oil can clog pores and castor oil is too astringent on its own for most skin types.
+For the record, stay away from coconut oil and things like castor oil.
+While these ingredients can be great for removing makeup or growing eyelashes and brows, coconut oil can clog pores and castor oil is too astringent on its own for most skin types.

 Lastly, because it can’t be said enough… make sure you’re still using sunscreen, even in winter.

 We are what we eat has never been more true than when it comes to skin.
 And making sure we get enough healthy fats in our diet helps keep our skin functioning properly.
 This means relieving dry skin from the inside out.
 Good fats in our diet translates to better functioning skin, which means it’s able to keep water in the skin more effectively.
 No more dry skin.

 Winter comes with a whole host of problems all at once for our skin.
 The sunburn can be just as bad, if not worse, in winter.
 Couple that with wind burn and exposure to the cold and it’s no wonder that winter skin dryness is such an issue.